 |W||Winterthur||Willy||Wilhelm||Wilhelm||Wilhelm||Wilhelm||Willy||Wilhelm||William||William||-||Dvojite V||Duplo Ve||Wilhelm||kaksink.V||Whiskey||Whisky||Whiskey|

 |Z||Zürich||Zenith||Zeppelin||Zeppelin||Zeppelin||Zeppelin||Zacharias||Zeppelin||Zéphirin||Zéphirin||Zoltan / Zsofia||Zuzana / Zofie||Zagreb||Zäta||Tseta||Zulu||Zulu||Zulu|

 A Swiss specific german spelling alphabet was added to Swiss field instruments up to the Armeetelefon 47.
 The Feldtelefon 50 had none added anymore.
-On all instruments still in use in the 50ies the old alphabets were removed as a new Swiss spelling alphabet, based mostly on first names, was introduced.
+On most instruments still in use in the 50ies the old alphabets were removed as a new Swiss spelling alphabet, based mostly on first names, was introduced.
 This new alphabet was never added to the instruments.
 Nowadays the Swiss army uses the international (Nato) spelling table.
 If there were different spelling alphabets for french or italian speaking troops I'm still trying to find out.